Responding to a complaint

 When a complaint has been accepted and we have notified the complainant and the respondent, both parties may be directed to attend a compulsory conciliation conference on a specific date.
 The conference will generally be held around four to six weeks after the notification that the complaint has been accepted.

 The conciliator might also decide the complaint is suitable for early resolution.
 This is where the conciliator speaks with the parties separately to try to resolve it rather than organising a conference.

 If a complaint has been made about you (that is, you are a respondent), you have the option of:

 - requesting an earlier conciliation conference than the date set; and/or

-- making a written response to the complaint.
+- writing a response to the complaint.

 If you decide to provide a written response: